How Long Do Dermal Fillers Last?

 Post laser management and care

-Your doctor would have advised the necessary Do’s and Don’ts but in general, while fillers/skin rejuvenation treatments usually leave the skin with little to no irritation afterward, that doesn’t mean skincare is not required.
+Your doctor would have advised the necessary Do’s and Don’ts (what to avoid) but in general, while fillers/skin rejuvenation treatments usually leave the skin with little to no irritation afterward, that doesn’t mean skincare is not required.
 Most individuals get away with no side effects, but some have experienced slight redness, swelling, or stinging similar to sunburn.

 If your condition worsen or if you detect any unusual pain and swelling, do contact your doctor immediately.